State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Problem Description and Formulation

 We consider the class of deterministic Markov policies~\cite{puterman2014markov}, denoted by $\Pi$, i.e., the mapping $\pi: \mathbb{S}\rightarrow\mathbb{A}$ depends on the current state and the current time, and $\pi(s)\in A(s)$ for a given state.
-For a given initial state $s_0$ and starting time $t_0$, the expected discounted total reward is represented as:
+For a given initial state $s_0$, the expected discounted total reward is represented as:

-where $\gamma\in[0, 1)$ is the discount factor that discounts the reward at a geometric decaying rate.
-The aim is to find a policy $\pi^*$ to maximize the total reward from the starting time $t_0$ at the initial state $s_0$, i.e.,
+where $\gamma\in[0, 1)$ is {a} discount factor that discounts the reward at a \Wording{geometrically} decaying rate.
+The aim is to find a policy $\pi^*$ to maximize the expected cumulative discounted reward starting from the initial state $s_0$, i.e.,

 Accordingly, the optimal value is denoted by $v^*(s_0)$.